bbauska/TUMx-DWAPNx/README.md

   alt="Mongoose in our first example application." style="border: 2px solid #000000; width:40%;" />
 </p>
-Let\'s see some code examples.
+Let&apos;s see some code examples.
 First, we will find mongoose in these files.
 As you see, there is one file, which is highlighted a little bit differently than the other ones.
-This is because we\'re not directly using mongoose, but we are using the mongoose model, created in the relationships model in the controller.
+This is because we&apos;re not directly using mongoose, but we are using the mongoose model, created in the relationships model in the controller.
 So, to produce a meaningful response, when an incoming request is coming.